mParticle/docs/src/pages/developers/sdk/ios/ios14/index.md

 ### Events API

-You can now associate any iOS device data with an ATT status. mParticle has introduced a new `att_authorization_status` field in support of this, and all customers implementing the Apple SDK or sending iOS data server-to-server are encouraged to begin collecting and sending this field.
-At a future date, *this field will become required* when providing mParticle with an IDFA.
+You can now associate any iOS device data with an ATT status. mParticle has introduced a new `att_authorization_status` field in support of this, and all customers implementing the Apple SDK or sending iOS data server-to-server are encouraged to begin collecting and sending this field. mParticle expects to make this field required when providing mParticle with an IDFA <a href="https://docs.mparticle.com/guides/platform-guide/introduction#forward-looking-statements">in a future release</a>.
 Please see the implementation guides below for more information.

 ### Apple SDK